damorita/RASA_chatbot/README.md

         + models/dialogue/ model contains trained dialogue files the chatbot will use to *respond* to the user
     - /**nlu:**
         + Contains the NLU TRAINING data to teach the chatbot natural language such as intents, synonyms, regex
-    - /**stories:**
-        + Contains stories files for custom and generated stories.
-These files are aggregated into backend/stories.md
     - /**training_scripts:**
         + Contains scripts necessary to train your chatbot with new information